 Peas have adequate amount of anti-oxidant flavonoids like lutein, carotenes, zea-xanthin as well as vitamin-A. Vitamin A is one of the essential nutrients which are required for maintaining the health of mucus membranes, skin and eye-sight.

-Peas: Skin Benefits
+Skin Benefits Of Peas

 There is a strong connection between healthy body and healthy skin.
 Whatever you eat is reflected on your skin.
 Thus, adequate intake of nutrients, vitamins and minerals is vital for skin health.
 Some of the ways in which peas can be beneficial for your skin are as follows.